 A land of lush rolling hills, ancient medieval villages, delectable wines, and sumptuous regional cuisine, unforgettable Umbria is an ideal destination for gourmands.
-Home to iconic towns like Assisi as well as lovely hilltop villages like Spello, Bevagna, Montefalco, Panicale, Todi, and Spoleto, Umbria offers an intriguing mix of history, art and culture that serves as the perfect complement to its fine food and wine.
+Home to iconic towns like Assisi and lovely hilltop villages like Spello, Bevagna, Montefalco, Panicale, Todi, and Spoleto, Umbria offers an intriguing mix of history, art, and culture that serves as the perfect complement to its fine food and wine.

 A brief history

 Umbria’s winemaking history can be traced back to the Benedictine monks, who were the first to plant vineyards in the calcareous clay and sandy soil that extends over much of the region.
-A land-locked area in the heart of Italy, Umbria has a climate and geography similar to Tuscany’s, with cold, rainy winters and dry sun-filled summers.
-An exception is an area surrounding Lake Trasimeno and Lake Bolsena, where a mild, Mediterranean microclimate dominates.
+A land-locked area in Italy’s heart, Umbria has a climate and geography similar to Tuscany’s, with cold, rainy winters and dry sun-filled summers.
+An exception is Lake Trasimeno and Lake Bolsena, where a mild, Mediterranean microclimate dominates.

 Orvieto, a crisp and peachy white wine produced in the town of the same name, is the best-known Umbrian wine and accounts for nearly 80 percent of all DOC wine made here.
-This light wine made with Procanico (a local version of Trebbiano) and Malvasia, is one of the best-known in all Italy and is exported all over the world.
+This light wine made with Procanico (a local version of Trebbiano) and Malvasia is one of the best-known in all Italy and is exported worldwide.

 The hills surrounding the Umbrian capital, the medieval walled city of Perugia, are the birthplace of Umbria’s best red wines, most of them made with Sangiovese.
 Especially revered are the bold, powerful Sagrantino di Montefalco wines from the hillside vineyards near the village of Montefalco.
 Sagrantino is a black grape varietal native to Umbria.
 The elegant and delicate Torgiano Rosso Riserva is a top wine made in the diminutive village of Torgiano, where the Lungarotti winery runs an impressive wine museum featuring ancient wine artifacts.
 Both Montefalco and Torgiano boast DOCG status.

-Most of the best Umbrian wines are made from grapes cultivated in the picturesque terraced vineyards that line the hillsides here.
-As their names indicate (“Colli” comes from the Italian word for hill), important red wine DOCs like Colli Altotiberini, Colli Amerini, Colli Martani, Colli Perugini and Colli del Trasimeno are all located on Umbria’s hilltops.
+Most of the best Umbrian wines are made from grapes cultivated in the picturesque terraced vineyards that line the hillsides.
+As their names indicate (“Colli” comes from the Italian word for hill), important red wine DOCs like Colli Altotiberini, Colli Amerini, Colli Martani, Colli Perugini, and Colli del Trasimeno are all located on Umbria’s hilltops.